Zamirk/Zamirk/README.md

 • 📚 Currently working with Scala.  ❤️ Functional Programming λ ❤️
 • 🌎 Fully remote.
 Currently based in London. 🇬🇧 Previously Ireland 🇮🇪
 • 📫 How to reach me: samir.kahvedzic1@gmail.com

+Some fun projects ive worked on at VTSL https://tinyurl.copm/VTSLProjects